nuitrcs/regex_workshop/part2.md

 ## Concept 4: Substitutions

-Groups are also useful when you want to change or replace text (or substite, or sub for short), rather than just extracting it.
+Groups are also useful when you want to change or replace text (or substitute, or sub for short), rather than just extracting it.
 Instead of just writing an expression to match text, you also need to write an expression of what to replace the text with.
 You can reference the text matched by groups by number -- the groups are numbered from left to right in the expression.
 The group references typically use either `$1` or `\1` as reference to the first group.
 Whether it's a `$` or `\` depends on the system.
 Python and R use `\#` to refer to groups (where `#` is the number of the group).

 In the RegExr tool we're using here, we use `$#` to refer to a group: